 The rumors are true—oatmeal is good for your heart!
-A bowl of oatmeal in the morning can give you much-needed energy throughout the day, as well as providing fiber and protein that seniors need to build their endurance.
+A bowl of oatmeal in the morning can give you much-needed energy throughout the day, as well as providing fiber and protein you need to build endurance.

 Quinoa, which is more of a seed than a grain, is packed full of healthy carbs and protein.
-It also helps build and repair muscles, which helps seniors maintain their muscle mass and mobility as they age.
+It also helps build and repair muscles, which helps you maintain muscle mass and mobility as you age.

 4. Sweet Potatoes

 Rather than white or yellow potatoes, give sweet potatoes a try!
 Sweet potatoes have much more nutritional value than other potatoes, even though the “sweet” in the name might imply otherwise.
-The sweetness actually comes from the complex sugars and carbs that give seniors energy and encourage them to exercise and build muscle mass.
+The sweetness actually comes from the complex sugars and carbs that gives you energy and encourages you to exercise and build muscle mass.